 ) or download it from

-or use FEAScript mesh generation tools → create and run a simulation using the JavaScript API (see
+) or use FEAScript mesh generation tools → create and run a simulation using the JavaScript API

 <body> <!-- ...body region... --> <script type="module"> // Import FEAScript library import { FEAScriptModel, importGmshQuadTri, plotSolution } from "https://core.feascript.com/dist/feascript.esm.js"; window.addEventListener("DOMContentLoaded", async () => { // Load and parse Gmsh mesh const meshContent = await (await fetch("path/to/your.msh")).text(); const meshFile = new File([meshContent], "your.msh"); const parsedMesh = await importGmshQuadTri(meshFile); // Create and configure model const model = new FEAScriptModel(); model.setSolverConfig("solverType"); // e.g., "solidHeatTransferScript" model.setMeshConfig({parsedMesh, meshDimension: "2D", elementOrder: "linear"}); // Apply boundary conditions (Gmsh physical group tags) model.addBoundaryCondition("boundaryIndex", ["conditionType", /* parameters */]); // Solve const { solutionVector, nodesCoordinates } = model.solve(); // Plot results plotSolution(solutionVector, nodesCoordinates, model.solverConfig, model.meshConfig.meshDimension, "contour", "solutionPlot", "unstructured"); }); </script> <!-- ...continue of body region... --> </body>

-The above code is an indicative usage example of FEAScript.
+The above code is an illustrative example.
 Adapt paths, solver types, and boundary conditions to your specific problem.

 🚧 FEAScript is currently under heavy development with new features being added regularly.
 Interested in contributing?
 Please check out our contribution guidelines to get started.